linkedin/smart-arg/README.md

 # Smart Arguments Suite `(smart-arg`)

-Smart Arguments Suite (`smart-arg`) is a slim and handy python lib that help one work safely and conveniently with command line arguments.
+Smart Arguments Suite (`smart-arg`) is a slim and handy Python library that help one work safely and conveniently with command line arguments.
 It will generate a [argparse.ArgumentParser](https://docs.python.org/3/library/argparse.html#argumentparser-objects) based on the associated [`NameTuple`](https://docs.python.org/3.7/library/typing.html?highlight=namedtuple#typing.NamedTuple)